Double Vision

 Maybe…

-There was no glance from afar.
+There was no view from afar.
 The beauty of this place was that you couldn’t see it until you were in it.
-He was out of the safety of the bushy scrub before he knew it was happening, stunned like a dummy in the stark morning sun.
+He was out of the bushy scrub before he knew it was happening - stunned like a dummy in the stark morning sun.
 He shaded his eyes to gain a deeper understanding… And then saw him.
 Rummaging through the suitcase of books like the owned the damned thing.
 The fucking Double.

-The guy stood up in shock at Will’s sudden appearance, dropping the book from his hands onto the dusty concrete floor.
-Will gasped at the scene, wildly offended by the mistreatment of his own property, I would never do that.
-The Double kicked it a bit to try and hide the evidence, then realising he was making things worse he bent down quickly and picked the book up, dusting it off and taking a few steps forward to hand it to Will.
+The guy stood up in shock at Lim’s sudden appearance, dropping the book from his hands onto the dusty concrete floor.
+Lim gasped at the scene, wildly offended by the mistreatment of his own property, I would never do that.
+The Double kicked it a bit to try and hide the evidence, then realising he was making things worse he bent down quickly and picked the book up, dusting it off and taking a few steps forward to hand it to Lim.

 “I didn’t… I didn’t mean to…”